Hi-Alpha as a Symptom Indicator for Unresolved Trauma

 What is Hyper-Vigilance?

 Hyper-vigilance is a lot like extreme anxiety and panic.
 Everything feels like a threat, even simple non-threatening things.
-We react, and over-react to most of what happens around us.
+We react and over-react to most of what happens around us.
 It's much like living a life in a perpetual state of 'scared animal'.
 It's also similar to what happens when someone slips a disk in their lower back: the body's design flaw is to spasm the muscle tissue around the slipped area in an attempt to protect it from further harm, but usually induces more pain than it prevents.
 The outer cortical layer of the brain does much the same thing when traumatized.
 This is why so many victims of chronic trauma can eventually fall asleep, then wake up in a panic with night terrors--covered in sweat.
 The brain is extremely intelligent.
 It knows the high alpha related to trauma isn't meant to be there.
 But when the brain tries to purge it, the hyper-vigilance knocks it back down.
 This is precisely why people suffer so badly for so long, especially from not sleeping.
 The lack of quality rest causes more anxiety, and the increase in panic causes more hyper-vigilance.

 How Alpha-Theta Neurofeedback Sessions Work

 One neurofeedback sensor is placed on the back of the head.
 This is where the brain originates alpha amplitude, so it's the most accurate location to source what's going on from the amygdala.
 The client reclines in a comfortable chair with his or her eyes closed.
 The software then uses four sounds: A pleasant bell and gong tone, a seashore with waves and a running stream.
-The neurofeedback system transitions and blends these sounds to gently cradle the brain into whats called the hypnogogic gateway.
+The neurofeedback system transitions and blends these sounds to gently cradle the brain into what's called the hypnogogic gateway.
 It's considered to be that familiar twilight space where one is not quite awake and also not yet asleep.
 This is the safest place for the traumatized mind to rest in.
 Over time, and over a number of sessions, the brain learns to feel safe in this cradling and can then start processing the trauma, bringing down the alpha turquoise spikes, which in turn, brings a normalization of sleep and quality rest.

-Hi-alpha reducing itself after 11 sessions.
+Hi-alpha reducing itself after 15 sessions

 One of the first things clients report at this stage is feeling safe again in the world.
 Hyper-vigilance has a powerful effect on the mind and brain.
 It's like this vague threat that somewhere, somehow, something bad is going to happen.
-After about 10 sessions, the fear and anxiety they experienced before their sessions no longer has the control over them like before.
+After about 15 sessions, the fear and anxiety they experienced before their sessions no longer have the control over them like before.
 They report feeling at ease when vulnerable, more emotionally intimate with others, and comfortable when alone by themselves.